 VF has a \$1.0 billion senior domestic unsecured committed revolving bank credit agreement that supports issuance of up to \$1.0 billion in commercial paper, with any unused portion available for general corporate purposes.
 This agreement, which expires in October 2012, has a facility fee of 0.06% per year.
-The agreement contains a financial covenant requiring VF's ratio of consolidated indebteness to consolidated capitalization, as defined, remain below 60%.
-The agreement contains other covenants and events of default, including limitations on liens, subsidiary indebtedness, sales of assets, and a cross-acceleration event of default if more than \$10.0 million of other debt is in default and has been accelerated by the lenders.
-If VF fails in the performance of any covenant under this agreement, the banks may terminate their obligation to lend, and any bank borrowings outstanding under this agreement may become due and payable.
+The agreement contains a financial covenant requiring VF's ratio of consolidated indebtedness to consolidated capitalization, as defined, remain below 60%.
+The agreement contains other covenants and events of default, including limitations on liens, subsidiary indebtedness, sales of assets, and a cross-acceleration event of default if more than \$100.0 million of other debt is in default and has been accelerated by the lenders.
+If VF fails in the performance of any covenant under this agreement may become due and payable.
 At the end of 2009, VF was in compliance with all covenants, and the entire amount of the credit agreement was available for borrowing, except for \$14.8 million related to standby letters of credit issued under the agreement on behalf of VF.

-In addition, certain international subsidiaries, with VF Corporation as guarantor, have a $\epsilon$ 250.0 million (U.S. dollar equivalent of \$358.3 million at December 2009) senior international unsecured committed revolving bank credit agreement, which expires in October 2012.
+In addition, certain international subsidiaries, with VF Corporation as guarantor, have a \notin 250.0 million (U.S. dollar equivalent of \$358.3 million at December 2009) senior international unsecured committed revolving bank credit agreement, which expires in October 2012.
 The terms and conditions of the international bank credit agreement are substantially the same as those of VF's \$1.0 billion domestic credit agreement.
 At the end of 2009, VF was in compliance with all covenants, and the entire amount of the credit agreement was available for borrowing.